How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 Automation (Zapier free tier at minimum)

 The AI tool market will keep expanding.
 New tools will launch, existing tools will add features, and some of today's leaders will be displaced.
-What will not change is the underlying logic: understand which job you need done, find the best tool for that specific job, and build the simplest stack that covers all the jobs that matter for your work.
+What will not change is the underlying logic of the Six-Slot Stack: understand which job you need done, find the best tool for that specific job, and build the simplest stack that covers all the jobs that matter for your work.

 References